n-ckr-ch-rds-n/secret-message/README.md

 ## Rezonence Tech Test
 This app was built as the solution to a tech test set by Rezonence.
 An encrypted message is stored on the server.
 It can be decrypted with a key.
 Users answer a multiple choice question in order to decrypt the message: each answer has a key but only one of them – the correct answer – will work.
 To test myself further I decided to implement the 'Mission Impossible' version of the app, which gives the user just 5 seconds to answer the question.
-It's deployed to Heroku here: https://secret-message-rezonence.herokuapp.com/.
+The app is deployed to Heroku here: https://secret-message-rezonence.herokuapp.com/.

 ![ScreenShot](public/images/ScreenShot1.png)